 The applicant is a development stage corporation and has no Medicaid history.
-However, the parent, not-for-profit hospital provider Baptist Health, operates a total of four hospitals in District 4, with BMCJ the current provider of the licensed pediatric cardiac catheterization program slated for delicensure to be simultaneously licensed at WCHJ.
+However, the parent, not-for-profit hospital provider Baptist Health, operates a total of four hospitals in Florida, all in District 4, with BMCJ the current provider of the licensed pediatric open heart surgery program slated for delicensure at BMCJ to be simultaneously licensed at WCHJ.

-The Agency does not have payer source data for pediatric cardiac catheterization.
+The Agency maintains payer source data for pediatric open heart surgery cases.
 MS-DRG data obtained from the Florida Center for Health Information and Transparency indicates that Florida hospitals reported 549 pediatric open heart surgery procedures in CY 2015.
 See the table below.